dpn-admin/dpn_swagger_engine/README.md

 ## Configure

-### Json files
+### JSON files

-Set the path of your json files in a initializer:
+Set the path of your JSON files in a initializer:

 ```
 #config/initializers/swagger_engine.rb